Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 - Where, how, and why did your character get their upgrades?
 - How much augmentation does your character have and does that affect them emotionally or mentally?
 Do they suffer from some form of Reality Disassociative Disorder?
 :::

+#### Cybernetic Body

+If you have a cybernetic body write that into at least one aspect; {{Cyborg Mercenary}} for example.
+This is important because characters without a {{cybernetic body}} are limited to 3 for their Physique and Move skills.

 ### Skills